Boson-Anyon-Fermion Mapping and Anyon Construction in One Dimension

 Eq.(\ref{BC}) provides a unified description of short-range interaction for 1D systems with arbitrary statistics, where the scattering length $l$ serves as the unique physical quantity to characterize interaction strength.
 Based on this description, we demonstrate here an exact mapping between 1D systems with different statistics ($\alpha$), termed the {\it boson-anyon-fermion (BAF) mapping: all $\alpha$-systems can be mapped to each other in both energy and real-space wavefunction as long as they share the same $l$}.
-When apply to two limiting cases $\alpha=0,\pi$, it reproduces the boson-fermion mapping\cite{Girardeau1, Cheon}, where the reversed role of coupling strength is equivalent to requiring the same $l$ for both systems.
+When applied to two limiting cases $\alpha=0,\pi$, it reproduces the boson-fermion mapping\cite{Girardeau1, Cheon}, where the reversed role of coupling strength is equivalent to requiring the same $l$ for both systems.

-A rigorous way to prove BAF mapping for 1D homogeneous systems is through the Bethe-ansatz solutions.
-As shown in the supplementary material\cite{supple}, all $\alpha$-systems share the same Bethe-ansatz equation at a given $l$, thereby ensuring that they all have the same quasi-momentum distribution and the same energy.
-This is in contrast to previous studies of anyons with $\delta$-function potential, where the coupling constant in the Bethe-ansatz equation is modified from that of bosons by a factor related to $\alpha$\cite{Guan,Patu,Chen2,Kundu, Piroli}.
+A rigorous way to prove BAF mapping in homogeneous case is through the Bethe-ansatz solutions.
+As shown in the supplementary material\cite{supple}, all $\alpha$-systems share the same Bethe-ansatz equation at a given $l$, thereby ensuring the same quasi-momentum distribution and the same energy.
+This is in contrast to previous studies of anyons with $\delta$-function potential, where the coupling constant in Bethe-ansatz equation is modified from that of bosons by a factor related to $\alpha$\cite{Guan,Patu,Chen2,Kundu, Piroli}.
 This modification can be attributed to the artificial definition of anyon wavefunction at singular point $x_i=x_j$.
-In comparison, here we have applied Eq.(\ref{BC}) to pairs of anyons coming close together rather than exactly staying at the same site.
+In comparison, here we apply Eq.(\ref{BC}) to pairs of anyons coming close to each other but not exactly staying at the same site.